Liz Knight (Cognitive Behavioural Therapist)

 PgDip in CBT

-I have over 13 years experience working in the fields of both mental health and addictions, providing structured evidence-based psychological treatment.
-Most recently for the last 6 years, I have worked as a CBT Therapist within NHS Primary Care Mental Health, providing both 1:1 and group sessions of psychological therapy within GP surgeries and other community venues.
+I have 15 years experience working in the fields of both mental health and addictions, providing structured evidence-based psychological treatment.
+Most recently prior to working in private practice, I worked for 6 years as a CBT Therapist within NHS Primary Care Mental Health, providing both 1:1 and group sessions of psychological therapy within GP surgeries and other community venues.
 I also undertake private practice work for The Priory and I have a specialist interest in working with drug and alcohol addictions.

 During my career I have worked in a variety of settings, such as NHS Mental Health, Private Sector, Community Drug & Alcohol Teams, Prison Service, Probation, Courts and Youth Justice.
 I have experience of working with a variety of client groups and different age ranges from young people to older adults and also of providing both individual and group work sessions.